 The stones now let the water flow where aquatic plants grow, to form a beautiful place.

 There you can find "corujo" or "boruja", according to the places, which is an edible aquatic plant very appreciated for its salty taste, which can only be consumed before it blooms, so its collection period is very brief.

 If we climb the stones by the hillside we arrive at a tree where a small pond is formed and sitting on the flat stones we have a small beach where you can rest, appreciating the stillness and the sounds of the countryside.

 From that hill we also have some of the best views of the village.

-It is frequent that in the walk, sheep and goats from neighbouring farms come along with us, giving an even more rural flavour to this short break.
+It is frequent that along the walk, sheep and goats from neighbouring farms come along with us, giving an even more rural flavour to this short break.

-It is an oasis, at only 5 minutes from the center of the village.
+It is such an oasis, at only 5 minutes from the centre of the village.